Robert Blair (moderator): Life

 In the Second Bishops' War of 1640, he accompanied the Scottish army on its march into England.
 He assisted in the negotiations for the treaty of peace presented by Charles I on 8 November 1641.
 After the Irish Rebellion of 1641 he once more went to Ireland with several other clergymen of the Scottish kirk, the Irish general assembly (presbyterian) having petitioned for supplies for their vacant charges.
 He afterwards returned to St. Andrews.

 In 1645 he attended the lord president Robert Spottiswoode and others to the scaffold.
 In the same year, he was one of the Scottish ministers who went to Newcastle to speak very plainly to the king.
 In 1646 he was elected Moderator of the General Assembly of the Church of Scotland (3 June).
 Later, on the death of Alexander Henderson, he was appointed chaplain-in-ordinary to the king, supported by the revenues of the Chapel Royal.
 The Commission of the General Assembly, in 1648, named him one of those for 'endeavouring to get Cromwell to establish a uniformity of religion in England.'

 At the division of the church, in 1650, into Resolutioners and Protesters, he leaned to the former, but lamented the strife.
 Summoned with others to London in 1654, that 'a method might be devised for settling affairs of the church', he pleaded ill-health and declined to go.
 In the same year he was appointed by the council of England 'one of those for the admission to the ministry in Perth, Fife, and Angus.'

 At the Restoration, he came under the notice of Archbishop James Sharp, had to resign his charge in September 1661, and was confined to certain places, first of all to Musselburgh, afterwards to Kirkcaldy (where he remained three and a half years), and finally to Meikle Couston near Aberdour.
 As a Covenanter he preached outdoors.
-He died at Aberdour on 27 August 1666, and was buried in the parish churchyard.
+He died at Aberdour on 27 August 1666, and was buried in the parish churchyard, his stone being on the south side of the ruined church.